 If you are interested in any of the ongoing research projects or clinical care, please contact us at (310) 206-4112 or [email protected].

-Dr. FitzGerald served as the principal investigator and one of the lead author on the 2012 American College of Rheumatology Gout Guidelines.
+Dr. FitzGerald served as the principal investigator and lead author on the 2020 and 2012 American College of Rheumatology Gout Guidelines.
 These guidelines outlined the principals for treating patients with gout including strategies to “treat to target”, the use of prophylaxis medication to prevent gout attacks and testing to make the diagnosis and treatment of gout easier.

 The 2 most important quality measures from this work are the following.
 These measures have been incorporated into the UCLA Quality Improvement program and the American College of Rheumatology, Rheumatology Informatics System for Effectiveness (RISE) Registry.
 RISE is aimed at improving the quality of patient care by using data from electronic health records (EHRs).
 RISE is the first and largest national EHR-enabled rheumatology registry in the United States.
 There are more than 680 providers representing more than 1 million patients participating in RISE.
 The registry already has data from about 5 million patient encounters.

 Gout is commonly diagnosed by withdrawing fluid from a joint, then examining it under a polarized microscope.
 Examining joint fluid under a polarized microscope for tiny crystals (10 um in length or smaller) takes a lot of time.
 The typical field of view for a microscope is approximately 0.2 mm2.
 It may be necessary to examine 20 high power fields of view to find a single crystal.
 As envisioned by Dr. Celine Lee (former UCLA fellow) and working with the Ozcan lab, a lens-free microscope has been developed to image gout (monosodium urate) and pseudogout (calcium pyrophosphate) crystals.
 Using this lens-free technology, a 20 mm2 field of view (100 times larger than microscope field of view) can be imaged with high resolution.

 Figure 1: Artistic rendering of the Lens-Free imaging process.